Brandon-Rozek/website/content/blog/no-response-default-nginx.md

 This page mostly exists to make sure that everything is squared away after installation.
 However, how can we get rid of the page once we have all the site configurations loaded?

-We'll show how to get rid of the default welcome page by changing the `default.conf` file.
+We'll show how to get rid of the default welcome page by changing the `default.conf` file and go an extra step to ignore domain names that we're not serving.

 When you type in `https://brandonrozek.com` in your web browser, your system will first (1) look up the IP (at the time of writing it's `173.255.230.230`) and then (2) send a HTTP request with the header including `Host('brandonrozek.com')`.
 It's the `Host` header that lets `nginx` know which content to serve.